wmontgomery4/dotfiles/README.md

 See below for individual packages' instructions.

+# Vim
+These dotfiles leave Vim and Vi unmolested so that they can be used for quick test editing.

-# Vim/Neovim
+# Neovim
+Neovim is turned into an IDE with this setup.

-The Vim/Neovim setup here has no natural dependencies, it's all Vimscript.
+The Neovim setup here has no natural dependencies, it's all Vimscript.
 However, support for completion and linting can be added by installing the relevant system packages, as descripted below.
 Steps for installing the configuration: